Chapter 1: Cuts

 “What’s wrong, Steph?
 Did something happen to Jinwon while you visited?”

 Stephanie lowered the volume of her stereo and sat on her bed.
-She closed her eyes and put up her blue hoodie to cover her face to ignore Jessica’s question.
+She closed her eyes and covered her face with her slightly oversized blue hoodie to ignore Jessica’s question.

 “Your future husband would find you charming in his blue hoodie.
 This is Jinwon’s, right?”
 Jessica said, trying to hold up a conversation.